 Consider how a human may hear someone speaking quietly or loudly but can distinguish between what is said and how loudly it is.
-The content of the speech corresponds to a feature of the data.
-The speech volume corresponds to the mechanism that maps the information to the observer.
-This observation follows the Principle of Independent Mechanisms (\Cref{def:pim}).
+If one wants to model what is being said, the content of the speech corresponds to features of the data, while the speech volume corresponds to the mechanism that maps the information to the observer.

-Invariant mechanism learning (IML) aims to identify a suite of data-generating mechanisms representing different interventional distributions.
+Invariant mechanism learning (IML) aims to identify data-generating mechanisms representing different interventional distributions.
 For independent latent confounders $\rmU$ of $\rmX$ and $Y$, we view each interventional distribution as being generated by interventions on a subset of the confounders (see \Cref{fig:IML_motivation}).
-Then, for the collection of learned mechanisms $\gF$, we employ a subset of the mappings $\gF$ to predict $Y$ from $\rmX$.
+Then, to collect learned mechanisms $\gF$, we employ a subset of the mappings $\gF$ to predict $Y$ from $\rmX$.
 We emphasize that IML does not learn feature maps of the confounders $\rmU$.

 \begin{mydef}{Invariant Mechanism Learning (IML)}{iml} The task of IML is to identify a set of mappings $\gF$ which capture an interventional distribution generated by independent unobserved confounders $\rmU = \{U_1, .., U_{D} \}$: